johnw42/rs-monads/README.md

 `Result.Err<T,E>`.

+**`Identity`**

+The trivial monad.
+It is simply a box that holds a value.
+Sometimes useful for sequencing function calls as if they were methods.

 ## Important Functions and Methods

-(This is not a comprehensive list; see the source code or the generates `.d.ts` files for complete documentation.)
+(This is not a comprehensive list; see the source code or the generated `.d.ts` files for complete documentation.)

 ### Creating values